A call for baltimore youth to Document this extraordinary YEAR through their eyes.

 We are are excited to share the culminating screening of community-driven project, Baltimore Chronicles.
-As the pandemic started, the SNF Parkway in partnership with Park School alumni and Baltimore filmmakers, educators, and community organizations to invite young people to create video diaries about their daily lives during these extraordinary months.
+As the pandemic started, the SNF Parkway in partnership with Park School alumni and Baltimore filmmakers, educators, and community organizations invited young people to share video diaries about their daily lives during these extraordinary months.
 Young people created and submitted short movies capturing their experiences from summer 2020 through summer 2021.
 Baltimore Chronicles provided an outlet for Baltimore youth to share their stories and experiences while learning the craft of filmmaking.

 Special Thanks to Baltimore Chronicles Sponsors: